sonyahack1/sonyahack1/README.md

 ---

+[!IMPORTANT]\
-I'm sonyahack1, a cybersecurity enthusiast specializing in pentest and Red Team operations.
+> I'm sonyahack1, a cybersecurity enthusiast specializing in pentest and Red Team operations.

 - 🔥 I solved machines and labs on various academic platforms (**Hack The Box**, **TryHackMe**, **vulnlab**, **PortSwigger** etc.) and write reports on the work I do
 - 🛡️ Focused on web security, network exploitation, and system internals.